top of page

 4. Plumber Page

-The plumber page had a lot of congested text which made the users uninterested and confused about how to proceed.
-By adding markers and clear steps, we enhance user interest and guide them through the necessary actions.
+The plumber page had a lot of congested text, which made the users uninterested and confused about how to proceed.
+By adding markers and clear steps, we enhanced user interest and guided them through the necessary actions.

 Redesign of plumber page